utahta/WP-Social-Bookmarking-Light/readme.txt

 = 2.0.0 =
 * Breaking Changes: Drop support for PHP 5.5 or lower, Require PHP 5.6 or higher [#46](https://github.com/utahta/WP-Social-Bookmarking-Light/pull/46)
-* Breaking Changes: Remove terminated services
+* Breaking Changes: Remove terminated some services
+* Important: If your website working on PHP 5.5 or lower, please use v1.9.2

 = 1.9.2 =
 * Workaround: disable social buttons on AMP [#47](https://github.com/utahta/WP-Social-Bookmarking-Light/pull/47)